alxhghs/my-personal-page/src/blog-posts/google-tag-manager.md

 {/* <!-- End Google Tag Manager (noscript) --> */}
 ```

 Congrats!
 You've successfully connected GTM to your Gatsby site.
-Go ahead and reload your site and check the `<head>` and `<body>` to confirm that the scripts were successfully loaded.
+Go ahead and reload your site and check the `html±<head>` and `html±<body>` to confirm that the scripts were successfully loaded.

 Continue to [Google Tag Manager and Gatsby (Part 2)](/blog/google-tag-manager-2) to see examples of how to use GTM with your site.